Zack-Fleming/CIT368/README.md

 #### Static Code Analysis (SCA\SAST)

 The tool I use was Qodana, an SCA tool that is prebundled with the Intellij IDE.
+The tool only found some performace issues, where I was usung concatination when appending to a `StringBuilder` object.
+The fix was to use multple `append()` calls instead of the concatination.
+Other warning incluse the use of some depricated functions and contructors, when using `Gson`.

+Qodana did not find any vulnerable dependencies as well.

 #### Software Bill of Materials (SBOM)